-Join Konrad Eek for an in-depth discussion in this video Working with colored filters and film, part of Shooting and Processing Black-and-White Film.
+Join Konrad Eek for an in-depth discussion in this video Working with colored filters and film, part of Analog Photography: Shooting & Processing Black-and-White Film.

 …In the images we've made so…far, the only filtration that's been happening is a UV filter.…All it does is eliminate some haze,…something that's smart to keep on your lenses too.…It's a layer of protection that you can provide your lens.…In the case of this rose, I'm looking at a situation where there's…no real tonal contrast between the red of the flower and the green of the foliage.…So if I photograph this just straight, all I would get is just this gray image,…probably most of it falling in the middle tones, except for…a few little bits of sunlight, with no real differentiation between the petals of…the flowers and the leaves other than shape.…